 Grapeseed Oil for Lips

 Use it on your lips as a lip treatment or a lip mask.
-Grapeseed oil is so wonderful in moisturizing and penetrating into your skin that it is excellent to moisturize your lips.
+Grapeseed oil is so wonderful in moisturizing and penetrating your skin that it is excellent to moisturize your lips.
 So if you have dry, crackly lips, you can take a little drop of grapeseed oil and massage it into your lips- Leave it on like a lip mask or lip treatment, and next day morning, you’re going to wake up with gorgeous soft, plumper-pinker natural beautiful lips.
-And this is especially good if you’re going to apply liquid lipstick a particular day.
+And this is especially good if you’re going to apply liquid lipstick on a particular day.
 Apply a little bit of grapeseed oil, massage it into your lips and leave it on for at least 20-30 minutes.
 All of the grapeseed oil has time to absorb and sink into your lips.
 Then, lightly dab off the excess moisture, and then apply liquid lipstick.
 It’s not gonna crack on you.
 It’s not gonna dry out your lips.
 Use your grapeseed oil with a foundation to give you an absolutely glowy natural-looking foundation application.
 It will look really glowy, and it will look healthy.
 It’s gonna work like magic.
-Even if you have cream products or cream contour products which are dried out, you can drop a grapeseed oil into that work.
+Even if you have cream products or cream contour products dried out, you can drop grapeseed oil into that work.
 You brush into that dried-out cream product, and then that product will magically start working beautifully again.
 Maybe even better.

 Grapeseed Oil for Hair